The Breeze (Frome & West Wiltshire)

-The Breeze (Frome & West Wiltshire) was a local radio station serving Warminster, Westbury / Trowbridge in West Wiltshire / Frome in East Somerset.
+Greatest Hits Radio Somerset (West Somerset) is an Independent Local Radio station serving Warminster, Westbury / Trowbridge in West Wiltshire / Frome in East Somerset.

-The station was folded into Greatest Hits Radio South West, as part of a rebrand, on 1 September 2020.
+The station, formerly known as The Breeze (Frome and West Somerset), was folded into Greatest Hits Radio South West, as part of a rebrand, on 1 September 2020.

 History

 The Breeze was proposed to be called Pride FM, until it was launched on 5 November 2001 and named as 3TR FM.
 During the launch, the station was owned by The Local Radio Company (TLRC).
 Jonathan Fido was the first presenter to go on air at 8:30am.

 The last song played during the test transmissions was 'Sweet Surrender' by Wet Wet Wet.
 A specially produced introduction was played that featured voice-over clips with jingles and other segments officially launching the station.
 The first song played was Wake Up Boo! by the Boo Radleys.

 Shortly after the main on-air launch, James Moran and David Stratton (High Sheriff of Wiltshire) unveiled a gold coloured plaque in the reception area, in front of photographers and press reporters.

 The station's studios in Wiltshire include two broadcast and production studios, a technical equipment hub and a garden adjacent to the River Wylye.